Dr. Kali Jo Wacker '16 Assistant Professor of English

 “Reverse Transfer: Using Social Media to Teach Academic Paper Principles.”
 NETSOL: New Trends in Social and Liberal Sciences, vol. 2, no. 2, December 2017, pp. 1–15., doi:10.24819/netsol2017.06.

-Web design and communications graduate fellow, University of Kansas, 2017–2021
+Communications & design graduate fellow, Center for Teaching Excellence, University of Kansas, 2017–2021

 Peter Collins Travel Grant for Early-Career Faculty, Popular Culture Association, 2023